FedEx Cup: Rule changes

 In 2019, the total bonus pool was increased by $25 million to $70 million, with the FedEx Cup champion earning $15 million.
 Among that $70 million was a $10 million regular-season bonus pool, sponsored by Wyndham, tied to the final regular-season FedEx Cup standings.
 This recognized the 10 players who earn the most FedEx Cup points through the Wyndham Championship, with the regular-season champion earning $2 million.
 Beginning in 2021, the regular-season bonus pool became sponsored by Comcast Business.
 As of 2022, the regular-season bonus pool was $20 million with the champion earning $4 million.
 Also in 2019, the FedEx Cup Playoffs finale, the Tour Championship, instituted a strokes-based system, FedEx Cup Starting Strokes.
 In 2022, the FedEx Cup bonus pool purse increased to $75 million, with the winner's share coming in at $18,000,000.

-At the conclusion of the regular season (after the Wyndham Championship), the top 70 players in the FedEx Cup standings become eligible to play in the FedEx Cup Playoffs, a series of three events over the month of August (from 2007 to 2018, the FedEx Cup Playoffs included four events).